ANSHAM1/Web_pRoject_using_node.js/README.md

 MERN stack is used in creating this project

-steps---
+steps---<br>
-1.clone the repo in your device
+1.clone the repo in your device<br>
-2.install all necessory dependencies using ---> npm install 3.important mongodb should be installed and mongod db should be running 4.now, good to go
+2.install all necessory dependencies using ---> npm install<br>
+3.important mongodb should be installed and mongod db should be running <br>
+4.now, good to go<br>